TanLayHow/Assignment-2-Money-Tracker-Program/README.md

 User intent:
 1. Helping users track their daily expenses
 2. Give users information about their expenses:
-1) Categories they spend their money on -> Using Charts to display information
-2) Total expenses daily and monthly
+ Categories they spend their money on -> Using Charts to display information, Total expenses daily and monthly,
-3) If they have crossed their budgets
+ If they have crossed their budgets

 Caters to (People who want to get information on their expenses):
 1. Students